Higher R\'edei reciprocity and integral points on conics: Expansions

 In this subsection, we shall quickly recall the facts about expansions that we will need.
-These are treated more elaborately in \cite[Section 2.1]{Smith}, \cite[Section 7]{KP}.
+These are treated more elaborately in \cite[Section 2.1]{Smith} and \cite[Section 7]{KP}.
 The paper \cite{KP2} is entirely devoted to a careful study of the properties of expansions.
-We start by defining pre-expansions and expansions.
+We start by recalling a definition from \cite[Definition 3.21]{KP2}.